 Country Profile: Guernsey

-Guernsey is a self-governing British Crown dependency located in the English Channel, off the northwest coast of France.
-The Bailiwick includes the main island of Guernsey and several smaller islands, boasting a mild temperate climate and primarily flat terrain with low hills.
-With an estimated population of around 67,923 in 2025, Guernsey has a high-income economy heavily reliant on its financial services, although the tourism and agricultural sectors are also significant.
-The governance structure is a parliamentary democracy, with the UK responsible for defense and international representation.
+Guernsey is a self-governing British Crown dependency located in the English Channel, northwest of France.
+With an estimated population of 67,923 in 2025, Guernsey features a diverse society with strong British and Norman-French heritage.
+The island's economy is high-income and heavily reliant on the financial sector, while tourism and manufacturing play significant roles.
+Governance is structured as a parliamentary democracy, with the UK responsible for defense and international representation.

 Geography